junkyedh/fitNeat-frontend/README.md

-# fitNear Frontend
+# fitNeat Frontend

-**fitNear** is a user interface (UI) project developed as part of the Human-Computer Interaction (HCI) course.
-This project focuses solely on building a modern, responsive, and user-friendly frontend for a fitness and gym discovery application.
-No backend or business logic is implemented—only the UI/UX components are provided.
+**fitNeat** is a user interface (UI) project developed for the Human-Computer Interaction (HCI) course.
+This project focuses solely on building an interactive, modern, and responsive frontend for a fitness-related application.
+No backend or business logic is implemented—this is a UI/UX design and prototyping project.

 ## Project Overview

 - **Course:** Human-Computer Interaction (HCI)
-- **Scope:** UI/UX Design and Implementation (Frontend Only)
+- **Purpose:** Demonstrate UI/UX design skills for a fitness management/discovery app
-- **Main Technologies:** TypeScript, SCSS, CSS, HTML, JavaScript
+- **Scope:** UI only (no backend, no real data)

-## Features (UI Only)
+## Features

-- **Home Page:** Attractive landing page introducing the service.
+- **Landing Page:** Introduction and quick access to main features
-- **Explore Gyms:** Browse/search for local gyms and fitness centers (UI mockup only).
+- **Explore Gyms & Classes:** Browse a list of fitness centers, classes, and activities
-- **Class Booking:** Interface for booking classes and viewing schedules (UI only, no real booking).
+- **Booking Flow (UI only):** Simulate booking a class or gym session
-- **Profile Management:** UI for user profile, preferences, and activity history.
+- **User Profile Screens:** View and edit mock user information, preferences, and activity history
-- **Reviews & Ratings:** Pages for reading/writing reviews (UI only).
+- **Responsive Design:** Optimized for desktop, tablet, and mobile devices
-- **Responsive Design:** Optimized for desktop, tablet, and mobile devices.
+- **Modern UI Elements:** Engaging visuals, smooth navigation, and clear information hierarchy

 ## Tech Stack

-- **TypeScript** — Main programming language for robust UI components.
+- **TypeScript** — Main language
-- **React** (if used) — UI library for building component-based interfaces.
+- **React** — Component-based UI library
-- **SCSS / CSS** — Styling and layout.
+- **SCSS, CSS** — Styling and layout
-- **HTML, JavaScript** — Additional structure and logic as needed.
+- **HTML** — Markup

 ## Getting Started